pkleczek/backend-challenge/NOTES.md

 # Further notes

-* The implementation could have additional tests for webclient using Wiremock
 * A circuit breaker could be used if the data api is unreliable.
 * Also the application could read ETag and cache the API response.